 Appendix 3-A. Clearance Process for Press Releases

-- If the grantee, contractor, or partner wants to create its own local press release, the Task Order Officer, OCKT Strategic Planner, AHRQ Director of Media Relations, and the OCKT staffer assigned to the release establish the terms under which this can occur.
+If the grantee, contractor, or partner wants to create its own "third-party" press release, the AHRQ program staff, OC team lead, and OC media relations staff establish the terms under which this can occur.
 At a minimum:

 - The press release must acknowledge AHRQ sponsorship.

-- The press release must not precede AHRQ's release.
+- The press release must not be issued prior to AHRQ's press release.